Attempted burning of Pride flag in Stittsville under investigation | CBC News

 "That's sort of the silver lining in all this.
 It was a really horrible crime obviously targeting a segment of our population.
 But the support and … the general condemnation of the act has been really uplifting," she said.

-Meanwhile police are trying to identify the two people shown in the surveillance video.
-They are described by police as two slim men wearing dark clothing and driving a dark, two-door sedan with an unknown Ontario licence plate.
+Meanwhile, police are trying to identify the two people in the surveillance video.
+They are described by police as two slim men wearing dark clothing.
+The sedan had an "unknown" Ontario licence plate.

-The Goulbourn Museum, which displays local artifacts and histories of families in the area, operates out of the former Goulbourn Township Hall building on Huntley Road in south Stittsville, which was erected in 1872.
+The Goulbourn Museum, which displays local artifacts and histories of families in the area, operates out of the former Goulbourn Township Hall building on Huntley Road, which was erected in 1872.

 Anyone with information about the flag incident is asked to call the Ottawa police hate crime unit at 613-236-1222, extension 5015, or email hatebiascrime@ottawapolice.ca.
 Anonymous tips can be submitted by calling Crime Stoppers toll-free at 1-800-222-8477 (TIPS).